Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

 This question always leads to a long debate.
-According to long-term studies, the risk of complications has a dramatic drop off when the HbA1c is actually lower than 7 percent, which is an estimated average of the blood sugar of 154 mg/dL i.e. 8.6 mmol.
+According to long-term studies, the risk of complications has a dramatic drop off when the HbA1c is lower than 7 percent, which is estimated average blood sugar of 154 mg/dL i.e. 8.6 mmol.

 It will continue to drop until it comes below 6 percent, average blood glucose of 126 mg/dL i.e. 7 mmol.

 Many people strive for lower targets than this.
 However, there is still no research that outlines this approach and its benefits.

 Another thing is that A1c studies only pay attention to averages.
 While in reality, based on genetics there is a large difference when it comes to the risk of complications.

 There are cases of individuals who had 30 or 40 years of diabetes type 1 controlling high blood sugar levels without experiencing any complications.

 On the other side, some people have almost perfect blood sugars, and still, they have complications.

 For most people, a realistic goal to stay healthy is HbA1c of below 7 percent and even below 6.5. percent.

 However, of course, for every rule, there is an exception.
 The doctors can recommend even higher targets for individuals that have some health conditions, which are not able to sense low blood sugars, or for older adults.

 Most complications do not occur right away, they, in fact, need decades to happen.
 For example, if someone at the age of 90 gets diagnosed with type 2 diabetes, there is almost no chance for that individual to experience the complications.